alishdipani/Old_Website/_posts/2019-06-28-Simple-Plots-in-Rubyplot.md

 # Candle-stick plot
-An example of scatter plot with code is:
+An example of Candle-stick plot with code is:
 ```ruby
 @figure = Rubyplot::Figure.new
 axes = @figure.add_subplot!
 0,0